Inside: How to stop yelling at your kids with these 11 practical tips.

-This is another trick I use a lot.
-Letting kids know ahead of time what will be happening, can reduce the whining or tantrums that can happen when they don’t want to stop doing something.
+Letting your kids know ahead of time what’ll be happening, can reduce tantrums or whining that often happens when they don’t want to stop doing something.

 9. Don’t try to teach your kids a lesson while either of you are upset